Accountability. The word conjures up a range of emotions in most people — from insecurity to downright fear. It’s not easy being held accountable.

 About the Author

-Gasper Gulotta is a dynamic business executive.
+Dr. Gasper Gulotta is a dynamic business executive.
 He is known for helping companies open new markets, accelerate growth and improve ROI by establishing a challenging vision in attractive markets, building a consensus and establishing enterprise-wide commitment to its success.

 A West Point graduate, Gasper possesses the rigor and discipline to develop tomorrow’s leaders and open new markets to consistently deliver superior results.
-He is a leader who makes the tough decisions, stays the course under pressure and is ideally suited for enterprise leadership roles in companies facing the challenges of developing sustainable programs to dramatically improve financial and operational performance.